Damn these weaning hormones.

 Diaper Rash Treatment

 Truth be told, we have not had any problems with diaper rash thus far.
-However, when G is about to pop a tooth, I’ve noticed a few little red, irritated areas.
-This recipe for diaper rash treatment helps encourage healing wonderfully.
-I’m going to sound like a broken record here…but there are no chemicals, additives, or crazy ingredients to be found.
+However, when G is about to pop a tooth, I've noticed a few little red, irritated areas.
+This recipe for diaper rash treatment works wonderfully.
+I'm going to sound like a broken record here…but there are no chemicals, additives, or crazy ingredients to be found.

 Use coconut oil.